-The CDC-NHSN surveillance system employs standardized criteria and methods for tracking HAIs.
-Key elements include (1).
-Definitions and Criteria: Clear definitions for different types of infections, including surgical site infections (SSIs), ensure consistent data collection and reporting.
-(2).
-Data Collection: Systematic data gathering from participating hospitals on infection rates, patient demographics, procedures, and outcomes.
-(3) Methodology: Surveillance involves regular monitoring and reporting of infection data, often conducted by trained infection prevention professionals.
-This includes real-time data entry, and daily patient visits to ensure accurate tracking of infection occurrences.
-(4).
-Comparative Analysis: Data is compared across different hospitals and regions to identify trends, risk factors, and areas needing improvement, aiding in developing targeted infection control strategies.
+The CDC/NHSN surveillance system employs standardized criteria and methods for tracking HAIs.
+Key elements include (1) definitions and criteria: clear definitions for different types of infections, including SSIs, ensure consistent data collection and reporting; (2) data collection: systematic data gathering from participating hospitals on infection rates, patient demographics, procedures, and outcomes; (3) methodology: surveillance involves regular monitoring and reporting of infection data, often conducted by trained infection prevention professionals (IPPs).
+This includes real-time data entry, and daily patient visits to ensure accurate tracking of infection occurrences; (4) comparative analysis: data is compared across different hospitals and regions to identify trends, risk factors, and areas needing improvement, aiding in developing targeted infection control strategies.

-These criteria and methods enable reliable, comparable, actionable data for improving patient safety and healthcare quality.
-The CDC NHSN report is voluntary.
-Hospitals and healthcare facilities choose to participate in the National Healthcare Safety Network (NHSN) to monitor and report healthcare-associated infections (HAIs).
-However, participation in NHSN can be highly encouraged or required by specific state health departments and accreditation organizations or to meet particular healthcare quality and reimbursement criteria set by entities like the Centers for Medicare & Medicaid Services (CMS).
+These criteria and methods enable reliable, comparable, and actionable data for improving patient safety and healthcare quality.
+The CDC/NHSN report is voluntary.
+Hospitals and healthcare facilities choose to participate in the NHSN to monitor and report HAIs.
+However, participation in NHSN can be highly encouraged or required by specific state health departments and accreditation organizations or to meet healthcare quality and reimbursement criteria set by entities like the Centers for Medicare and Medicaid Services.

 In addition to the CDC/NHSN, the INICC report is also voluntary.
-INICC functions as a global network of Infection Prevention Professionals (IPPs) who collaborate to mitigate the public health impact of SSIs.
+INICC functions as a global network of IPPs who collaborate to mitigate the public health impact of SSIs.
 This includes efforts to decrease associated mortality rates, additional costs, LOS, and instances of AMR.
-To achieve these goals, INICC endeavors to standardize surveillance methods and relevant definitions, develop and implement infection control investigations to assess clinical and cost-effectiveness, partner with local entities to establish and enforce prevention guidelines, exchange data to facilitate scientific inquiries, disseminate evidence-based literature, and enhance the research capabilities of healthcare workers.

-INICC commenced international outreach and investigations in 2002.
-In 2007, the INICC foundation was established and operated in Argentina until 2020, when it ceased operations.
+To achieve these goals, INICC endeavors to standardize surveillance methods and relevant definitions, develop and implement infection control investigations to assess clinical and cost-effectiveness, partner with local entities to establish and enforce prevention guidelines, exchange data to facilitate scientific inquiries, disseminate evidence-based literature, and enhance the research capabilities of healthcare workers.2 foundation was established and operated in Argentina until 2020, when it ceased operations.
 It then underwent restructuring as a non-profit foundation headquartered in the USA.
-The Foundation provides support and funding to INICC, including essential personnel such as epidemiologists, statisticians, medical writers, administrative staff, and others.
-Additionally, it funds activities such as software development and maintenance, as well as data entry and management.
+The foundation provides support and funding to INICC, including essential personnel such as epidemiologists, statisticians, medical writers, administrative staff, and others.
+Additionally, it funds activities such as software development and maintenance, as well as data entry and management.2